ABX532/XWeather/README.md

 ## How to Run

-1. Save the Python script as `main.py`.
+1. Download the file in 0.0.1 Beta Release as `main.py`.
 2. Open your terminal or command prompt and run:

 ```bash